Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: A Unified Framework

 \section{A Unified Framework}

 In this section, we present a generalized framework for a broad class of local Wald estimands that encompasses not only the case of the fuzzy quantile RDD, but also the cases of the sharp mean RDD, the fuzzy mean RDD, the sharp mean RKD, the fuzzy mean RKD, the sharp CDF discontinuity design, the fuzzy CDF discontinuity design, the sharp quantile RDD, the sharp quantile RKD, and the fuzzy quantile RKD.
-The notations from the overview in Section \ref{sec:overview} will not carry over to the current section.
 We revisit the case of the fuzzy quantile RDD in Section \ref{sec:a:FQRD} to provide a formal justification of the overview in Section \ref{sec:overview}.
-All the other examples are delegated to Appendix \ref{sec:additional_examples} and \ref{sec:application_examples}.
+All the other examples are relegated to Appendix \ref{sec:additional_examples} and Appendix \ref{sec:application_examples}.